 Unreasonable Expectation: Everyone should be willing to put the same amount of effort into his or her job as I do.

-How to Adjust: Remember — your expectations are not the same as everyone else’s!
+How to Adjust: Remember — what you consider realistic expectations are not the same as everyone else’s!

 Instead, focus on ways you can give and make a balanced and positive situation for all.
 Respect your boundaries and look for ways you can make yourself comfortable and happy in the situation.